-Erosion of brand metrics follows: we’ve seen clients where brand metrics have declined for at least 3 years following a cut of brand advertising.
-It is then harder and takes longer to recover from this and in that client, we subsequently quantified a negative effect on sales of 20%.
+The erosion of brand metrics follows.
+We’ve seen clients whose brand metrics have declined for at least three years following a cut of brand advertising.
+It is harder and takes longer to recover from this – for one client, we quantified a negative effect on sales of 20%.

-- What happens when you spend heavily on brand?
+2. What happens when you spend heavily on brand?

-- What happens when you spend heavily on performance?
+3. What happens when you spend heavily on performance?

 What’s the solution?